wandb/docs/docs/guides/track/public-api-guide.md

 pip install wandb[importers]
 ```

-Log in to W&B (follow prompts if you haven't logged in before).
+Log in to W&B. Follow the prompts if you have not logged in before.

 ```shell
 wandb login